-Anxiety is never good, but the reality is that there are 5 straight-forward things you can do to ensure that you have smooth interaction with your offshore staff, especially when they’re coupled directly with your onshore staff.
+Anxiety is never good, but the reality is that there are 5 straight-forward things you can do to make sure that you have smooth interaction with your offshore staff, especially when they’re coupled directly with your onshore staff.

-This article is written for those of you that have at least one offshore person, who is serving in a direct reporting relationship to someone on your onshore team.
+This article is written for those of you that have at least one offshore person who directly reports to someone on your onshore team.
 These techniques can also be used if you extend that relationship to a team with 2 offshore to 1 onshore person, but probably not above that.
-Additionally, I’d recommend that these techniques are used for those roles where at least 50% of the work they’re doing is not completely repeatable.
+Additionally, I’d recommend using these techniques for those roles where at least 50% of the work they’re doing is not completely repeatable.
 Think software developer, graphic designer, or bookkeeper (to a certain extent) but NOT customer service, CAD drafter, or all things to do with data manipulation/collection.

-These tools are not a playbook you should follow nulla quaestio; they are guidelines to give you ideas to help you structure your team for maximum effectiveness for your individual working environment:
+These tools are not a playbook you should follow nulla quaestio; they are guidelines to give you ideas to help you structure your team for maximum effectiveness in your particular work environment:

 1. The Buddy System

-This is essential: you should “buddy” your offshore person with your onshore person (This includes offshore buddy at least 50% time zone overlap with onshore buddy).
+This is essential: you should “buddy” your offshore person with your onshore person (This means that the offshore buddy’s schedule should have at least 50% time zone overlap with the onshore buddy’s).
 There are three keys reasons why you should use the “Buddy System” in small teams involving offshore:

 Third, the buddy system promotes the progress of the relationship over time.
-Each buddy is motivated to understand the other, since that will reduce confusion, make daily work smoother, and in general, make everyone happier.
+Each buddy makes an effort to understand their partner to cut any confusion between them, make their daily work smoother, and in general, make everyone happier.
 No one likes a contentious or uncomfortable working relationship (many studies support this), so each team member is intrinsically incentivized to cultivate a good working relationship.
-For managers, it promotes the ability to move other tasks to the offshore buddy and save costs, and when done right, it can make theonshore buddy a champion of the model.
+For managers, it promotes the ability to move other tasks to the offshore buddy and save on costs.
+And when done right, it can make the onshore buddy a champion of the model.

 2. Standardize communication tools